-- Game 7 of the Eastern Confernce Finals gets special mention because it seemed like the Curse would not die - the Rangers had a 1-0 lead in the closing seconds before Valeri Zelepukin of the Devils scored the tying goal with 7.7 seconds left in regulation to force overtime.
+- Game 7 of the Eastern Conference Finals gets special mention because it seemed like the Curse would not die - the Rangers had a 1-0 lead in the closing seconds before Valeri Zelepukin of the Devils scored the tying goal with 7.7 seconds left in regulation to force overtime.
 Then Stephane Matteau scored in double overtime to send the Rangers to the Stanley Cup Finals.

-- It could just be the early 90's in general was when the Curse was vicious - the '91-'92 season saw the Rangers play well, winning the Presidents Trophy (best regular season record) before losing to eventual champ Pittsburgh in the Patrick Division Finals (during which goalie Mike Richter let in a goal from a shot from the blue line).
+- It could just be that the early 90's in general was when the Curse was vicious - the '91-'92 season saw the Rangers play well, winning the Presidents Trophy (best regular season record) before losing to eventual champ Pittsburgh in the Patrick Division Finals (during which goalie Mike Richter let in a goal from a shot from the blue line).
 The next season things were looking good, but then defenseman Brian Leetch suffered a neck injury during a game in December and later broke his ankle and the Rangers finished last in the division that year.
 And how did Leetch break his ankle?
 He took a taxi from the Garden after a game against the San Jose Sharks, stepped out, and slipped on an ice patch in the street.